ryan10day/FPGA_SuperMarioBros/README.md

-# FPGA_SuperMarioBros
+# SystemVerilog-Super-Mario-Bros.-Clone-ECE-385

-This project uses the DE10-Lite FPGA Board, a USB Keyboard, and a VGA display to make a two-player version of the Super Mario Bros video game.
+This project uses the DE10-Lite FPGA Board, USB Keyboard, and VGA display to make a version of the Super Mario retro game.

 To Get Started: